-Successfully representing clients in responding to OFAC Administrative Subpoenas
+- Successfully representing clients in responding to OFAC Administrative Subpoenas

-- Securing the release of multiple companies from the BIS Entity List and a removal from the Unverified List (UVL)
+- Securing the removal of multiple companies from the BIS Entity List and a removal from the Unverified List (UVL)

 - Applying for licenses from OFAC and the BIS for a host of activities, such as transactions involving Iran, Afghanistan, Venezuela, Cuba, and Russia

 - Representing clients before CBP on the Xinjiang Uyghur Autonomous Region (XUAR) Withhold Release Order on cotton and tomato products, securing the release of detained goods

 - Devising robust compliance policies for businesses in the United States and abroad to comply with U.S. policy with key risk abating approaches

 - Assisting companies having difficulty in foreign wire transfers due to ongoing federal investigations or simply outdated information in screening databases

-Our clients benefit from our subject matter expertise, deep knowledge on critical regions of the world that are on the frontlines of U.S. national security-driven trade policy, and our fluency in key languages such as Persian (Farsi), Arabic, and Spanish, among others.
+Our clients benefit from our subject matter expertise, deep knowledge on critical regions of the world that are on the frontlines of U.S. national security-driven trade policy, and our fluency in key languages such as Persian (Farsi), Russian, Arabic, and Spanish, among others.

 Foreign Corrupt Practices Act (FCPA) and Committee for Foreign Investment in the United States (CFIUS)